nautobot/nautobot/nautobot/docs/development/index.md

 * Uses `current` label on GitHub.
 * The GitHub **Release Milestone** will track items for the _current_ release.

+!!! note
-> Note: Release window and date will be updated per [Release Management](release-management).
+    Release windows and dates will be updated per [Release Management](release-management).

 #### Near Term